DevExpress/devextreme-documentation/concepts/40 Angular Components/20 Component Configuration Syntax/85 Angular Change Detection Specifics.md

         columnsOption = GridColumnsOption.PersonalDetails;
     }

-**Cache a returned value of the component’s method (for example, you can use universal apply pipe).**
+**Cache the return value of the component’s method (for example, you can use a universal apply pipe).**

         <!-- tab: app.component.ts -->
         import {